Mexican cities are fast becoming expat hotspots. But not everyone moving to Mexico wants a city life.

 Many expats in Mexico want to give back to society.
 You’ll have several options to volunteer in the area, including helping children and animals.

 The town is community-focused, meaning you can make friends.
 Don’t forget to check out the Lake Chapala Society.
 They have many programs and fun events to help you integrate into your new life.
-You can also enjoy their facilities which include a library and a pottery studio.
+You can also enjoy their facilities, including a library and a pottery studio.

 Other Towns in Lake Chapala

-Despite Ajijic being the most popular town in Lake Chapala with expats in Mexico, there are other notable towns you should visit.
+Despite Ajijic being the most popular town in Lake Chapala with expats in Mexico, you should visit other notable towns.

 These include Chapala, San Antonio Tlayacapan, Atotonilquillo, and Jocotepec.

-In the Chapala municipality (which is the equivalent of a county in the US), Chapala is the main town.
+In the Chapala municipality (the equivalent of a county in the US), Chapala is the main town.
 It has a population of about 25,000 people as of 2020.
 Followed by Ajijic with about 12,000 people, and then Atotonilquillo with about 7,000.

-Many people looking to live in Lake Chapala are quickly turning to Chapala as their favorite town.
-Mostly because of the lower cost of living, better infrastructure, wider streets, and no cobblestones.
+Many people looking to live in Lake Chapala quickly turn to Chapala as their favorite town, primarily because of the lower cost of living, better infrastructure, wider streets, and no cobblestones.

 Check out this video I did comparing Chapala and Ajijic